dopeboy/curriculum-2.0/units/7-conditional/lessons/1-conditional/README.md

 ##### `if` `else`

-What if we want to do one thing if our condition is true and another thing if our condition is false?
+What if we want to do one thing if our condition is true or another thing if our condition is false?
 We could:

 ```
 if (1 == 2)